When you’re self-employed, you can manage taxes yourself. But if you’re not familiar with the UK tax process, you might be worried about it.

 Why it’s important to prep for taxes as self-employed

-Instead of automatically subtracting taxes through the PAYE program, self-employed people must report their earnings to determine what they owe.
+Instead of automatically subtracting taxes through the PAYE program, self-employed people need to report their earnings to determine what they owe.
 You’ll do this by submitting a Self Assessment tax return

-Taxes can be a tedious and confusing process when you need to handle them yourself.
-But with a few quick tricks, you can manage the process with ease.
+Taxes can be tedious and confusing but with a few quick tricks, you can manage the process with ease.

 Tax preparation tips for self-employed

 So what are the best tax preparation tips to make your tax management efficient?
-Let’s look at some go-to tactics.
+Let’s look at some key tips.

-Putting in small amounts of time throughout the year will save you hours when it’s time to file taxes, saving you stress during the final stretch.
+Putting in small amounts of time every week will save you hours when it’s time to file taxes, saving you stress during tax season.

 Separate your finances

-To organise your finances properly, consider opening a business current account.
-This account allows you to separate your self-employed finances from your personal ones.
+To organise your finances properly, consider opening a Countingup business current account.
+A separate business current account allows you to separate your self-employed finances from your personal ones, which is required if you’re a limited company.

-With an account specifically for your operations, you won’t have to comb through bank statements to find relevant expenses and earnings.
-It will cut down the time it takes to update your bookkeeping.
+With a business current account specifically for your business, you won’t have to comb through bank statements to find relevant expenses and earnings.
+It will cut down the time it takes to update your bookkeeping massively!

 Note the deadlines